aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     Additionally, with millions of active customers each supporting different and diverse use cases and with the rapid rate of evolution of the AWS platform, sometimes we will encounter unexpected circumstances and the state machine might fail.

     We've spent a lot of time over the course of the Accelerator development process ensuring the solution can roll forward, roll backward, be stopped, restarted, and rerun without issues.
 A huge focus was placed on dealing with and writing custom code to manage and deal with non-idempotent resources (like S3 buckets, log groups, KMS keys, etc.).
 We've spent a lot of time ensuring that any failed artifacts are automatically cleaned up and don't cause subsequent executions to fail.
 We've put a strong focus on ensuring you do not need to go into your various AWS sub-accounts and manually remove or cleanup resources or deployment failures.
 We've also tried to provide usable error messages that are easy to understand and troubleshoot.
-As new scenario's are brought to our attention, we continue to adjust the codebase to better handle these situations.
+As new scenarios are brought to our attention, we continue to adjust the codebase to better handle these situations.

     Will your state machine fail at some point in time, likely.
 Will you be able to easily recover and move forward without extensive time and effort, YES!